serokell/blog-posts/TON Contest/article.md

 ### Programming for TON

-The code of smart-contracts existing in the TON Network is executed by a virtual machine called TON Virtual Machine (TVM).
+The code of smart-contracts deployed to the TON Network is executed by a virtual machine called the TON Virtual Machine (TVM).
 More complex than most virtual machines, this one provides some quite unconvential capabilities, such as native support for continuations and data references.

-They created three (!) new programming languages:
+TON developers created three (!) new programming languages:

 * _Fift_ is a general-purpose stack-based programming language, somewhat similar to [Forth][wiki:forth].
-Its special power is the built-in support for interfacing with the TON Virtual Machine (TVM) that runs smart-contracts in the TON Network.
+Its special power is the built-in support for interfacing with the TVM.
 * _FunC_ is a smart-contract programming language that feels a lot like [C][wiki:c] and compiles to yet another language called Fift Assembler.
 * _Fift Assembler_ is a little different from “traditional” programming languages